-- Vaginal birth has the lowest chance of complications. - You have a greater chance of an uncomplicated vaginal birth in future pregnancies. - The recovery time is shorter, which means you are likely to have a shorter stay in hospital. - You will have less abdominal pain after birth. - You avoid having surgery, and the chance of associated complications afterwards.
+- Vaginal birth has the lowest chance of complications. - You have a greater chance of an uncomplicated vaginal birth in future pregnancies. - The recovery time is shorter, which means you are likely to have a shorter stay in hospital. - You will have less abdominal pain after birth. - You are not having to have surgery, with the chance of complications afterwards.